Mishcon de Reya page structure

 Interplay with other regulatory requirements

 As mentioned above, the analysis carried out by the ISU under the Act is separate from any merger control analysis undertaken by the CMA to assess the impact on competition.
 The new national security regime sits alongside other existing regulatory requirements and does not change the requirements that already apply.
 These include, for example, the UK Takeover Code, which is administered by the Takeover Panel and applies to publicly traded companies and certain other public and private companies.
-The Code provides framework to allow acquirers awaiting a decision under the Act to suspend or pause the offer timetable prescribed by the Code.
+The Code provides a framework to allow acquirers awaiting a decision under the Act to suspend or pause the offer timetable prescribed by the Code.

 The Act is also not intended to prevent persons complying with any statutory obligations imposed on them by the Financial Conduct Authority or the Prudential Regulation Authority.
 As the Government's guidance acknowledges, there may be acquisitions that require consideration by multiple bodies and interactions with other regulators may need to be managed as appropriate.
 For example, acquisitions involving communications will often require the consent of Ofcom under the Communications Act (in addition to a filing under the Act).